faberNovel/heart/CONTRIBUTING.md

 # Contributing to _Heart_

-## Make sure that an issue exists

-Before coding, you first have to make sure that the changes you want to make are described in an issue.
+Hi 👋 and welcome to the contributing guide of _Heart_.

+We are going to walk through the different steps that will lead you to contribute to the project, from reporting an issue to suggesting new features.

+To make the _Heart_ accessible to most users, everything is written in english, and you are invited to use this language if possible.

-1. Make sure the issue does not already exists or has no merge request yet
+## Make sure that your contribution does not already exist

-2. Create the issue if it does not already exist
+Before making a new contribution, please check [the issues](https://gitlab.com/fabernovel/heart/-/boards) and the [merge requests](https://gitlab.com/fabernovel/heart/-/merge_requests) as you might find out that you don't need to create one.

 ## Reporting Bugs

-Before creating bug reports, please check [this list](https://gitlab.com/fabernovel/heart/-/boards) as you might find out that you don't need to create one.

-When you are creating a bug report, please include as many details as possible.
+[Create a new issue](https://gitlab.com/fabernovel/heart/-/issues/new) and include as many details as possible, such as:
+* the version of Node.js
+* the list of _Heart_ modules installed
+* the differents steps that lead to the bug
+* ...

 ## Suggesting enhancements